valtzu/pipxe-http/README.md

 4. Power it on
 5. Wait until the green led is blinking in a consistent pattern – it should only take a few seconds to reach that
 6. Power off, remove SD card & power back on
-7. Use your imagination or luck to figure out PI
+7. Use your imagination or luck to figure out the IP address of the Pi
 8. (you may need to wait a minute here, depending on your internet speed)
 9. `ssh unsafe@x.x.x.x` where `x.x.x.x` is the IP from step 7 and password is `unsafe`